Dylang140/ComputerCraftButtonGUI/README.md

 redstone outputs that were onbefore will come back, and all the buttons will display themselves as the correct color (i.e not inverted, like button = red but output = on)

 When I finish it up, I will remove all of the old commented out code and update the read me

+Known Bugs:
+-Bundled Output #1 (white) turns on when the program starts